Skip to content

 4. Anchor into the floor and rear wall only

-The steps below will walk you through building a 2x4 frame anchored into a ceiling, floor, sidewalls, or rear wall.
+The steps below will walk you through building a 2x4 frame anchored into a ceiling, floor, sidewall, or rear wall.

 Option 1: Anchor the Frame In The Side Walls And Ceiling